mrjgreen/blog/content/post/ofs-documentation.md

 ## When You Can't Avoid Documentation

 There are scenarios where documentation *is* appropriate and should be encouraged.
+In these circumstances we should be sure to have policies in place to make documentation as painless as possible.

 ### Make it Easy and Consistent